 National Iranian American Council

-Trita Parsi is the founder and president of the National Iranian American Council and the 2010 recipient of the Grawemeyer Award for Ideas Improving World Order.
-He is the author of Treacherous Alliance: The Secret Dealings of Iran, Israel and the United States (Yale University Press, 2007) and A Single Roll of the Dice—Obama’s Diplomacy with Iran (Yale University Press, 2012).
+Trita Parsi is the co-founder and executive vice president of the Quincy Institute for Responsible Statecraft.
+At the time of filming, he was the president of the National Iranian American Council, for which he was a founder.
+He is the 2010 recipient of the Grawemeyer Award for Ideas Improving World Order and the author of Treacherous Alliance: The Secret Dealings of Iran, Israel and the United States (Yale University Press, 2007) and A Single Roll of the Dice—Obama’s Diplomacy with Iran (Yale University Press, 2012).

 Parsi’s articles on Middle East affairs have been published in the Washington Post, Wall Street Journal, New York Times, Jane’s Intelligence Review, Jerusalem Post, and others.
-He is a frequent guest on CNN, PBS’s Newshour with Jim Lehrer, the BBC, and Al Jazeera.
+He has been a frequent guest on CNN, PBS’s Newshour with Jim Lehrer, the BBC, and Al Jazeera.